 A step-by-step guide on how to use the Skyscraper Technique

-Here at Snov.io, we’ve been using the Skyscraper Technique for content promotion and traffic growth for a long time.
+Here at Snov.io, we’ve been using the Skyscraper SEO Technique for content promotion and traffic growth for a long time.
 Now it’s your turn to join the game.
 Let’s talk about how you may proceed with it step by step.

 Step 1.
-Find content you want to skyscrape
+Find Skyscraper content

 At this stage, you should start searching for relevant content across your topic that has many backlinks.
 There are many tools to help you with this task.
 We rely on Ahrefs, but you may also try other services like Semrush, Majestic, and so on.